- Tobacco kills up to half of its users.

-- Only 19 countries, representing 6% of the world’s population, have comprehensive national bans on tobacco advertising, promotion and sponsorship.
+- Only 24 countries, representing 10% of the world’s population, have completely banned all forms of tobacco advertising, promotion and sponsorship.

-- Around 38% of countries have minimal or no restrictions at all on tobacco advertising, promotion and sponsorship.
+- Around one country in three has minimal or no restrictions at all on tobacco advertising, promotion and sponsorship.

 Taxes discourage tobacco use

-In 2008, WHO introduced a practical, cost-effective way to scale up implementation of provisions of the WHO Framework Convention on the ground.
-That is, the best-buy and good-buy measures for reducing tobacco use set out in MPOWER.
+In 2008, WHO introduced a practical, cost-effective way to scale up implementation of provisions of the WHO Framework Convention on the ground: MPOWER.
 Each MPOWER measure corresponds to at least one provision of the WHO Framework Convention on Tobacco Control.

 The six MPOWER measures are:

 - Offer help to quit tobacco use